Home

 As the coherent scattering can be calculated by a Fourier transformation of the particle, then an inverse Fourier transformation of the data should give back the structure.
 Unfortunately this is not the case for small-angle scattering as structural information is lost.

-There is loss of structural information in small-angle scattering due to:
+- There is a loss of structural information in small-angle scattering due to:

 To see an example of this, go to Shape2SAS and press the green "Submit" button with the default values.
-Then you will see the $p(r)$ for a 50 Å sphere, along with the scattering calculated.
+Then you will see the $p(r)$ for a 50 Å sphere, along with the calculated scattering.
 A couple of observations

 $p(r)$ for non-homogeneous particles.